List of Marvel Comics characters: A: Danielle Blunt

 In the main Marvel Comics continuity, Aftershock is Danielle Blunt, a young woman empowered and brainwashed by the Superior to become the field leader of the "Bastards of Evil", believing herself to be Electro's daughter.
 Her position as field leader caused frictions with teammate Singularity, leading to a fight that restored her memories.
 She was apprehended and sent to the Raft by Spider-Girl, who helped her fully regain her identity in a futile attempt to reform her.
 Blunt is later freed with the Bastards of Evil in the Fear Itself story arc.

 Aftershock in other media

 A character based on the Allison Dillon incarnation of Aftershock appears in Moon Girl and Devil Dinosaur, voiced by Alison Brie.
 This version daylights as Ms. Dillon, a school teacher.
-While not made explicitly clear within the series, show developer Steve Loter referred to her as Electro's daughter.
+While not made explicitly clear within the series, series developer Steve Loter referred to her as Electro's daughter.

 Agamemnon

 Agamemnon is a character appearing in American comic books published by Marvel Comics.

 Agamemnon is a half-human, half-Asgardian.
 He was born immortal, and though he never physically aged beyond the age of 16 (although he employs holograms to appear as an old man), the Pantheon members are all his descendants.
 He recruited the Pantheon, stationed in the Nevada desert based headquarters called The Mount.
 He first appeared in The Incredible Hulk #381 (May 1991).
 Aside from being immortal, Agamemnon does not appear to have superhuman powers.
 He is a master in analyzing and forecasting the future development of social structures, as well as a master battle strategist and an excellent hand-to-hand combatant.
 He also has access to the highly advanced technology produced by the Pantheon scientists and craftsmen.
 Since the revelation that he is Loki's son, he has also demonstrated knowledge of magic and spell casting.
 Though he does not appear to have any innate magic ability, he has shown skill in employing magical artifacts and rituals.